Holiday Gift Alternatives

 eyes, scissors, markers etc.

-Record interviews of parents, grandparents, aunts and uncles on audio
+Record interviews of parents, grandparents, aunts and uncles

 or meaningful anecdotes.